 How do I get my tickets? details

 Tickets to our digital concerts are sent by email, in most cases as a link and password.
-If you buy in advance, you’ll get your link and password two days before the concert in your information email.
-But don’t worry if you buy last minute!
-We’ll also include the link and password in your order confirmation (your receipt) in the hours leading up to a concert.
+We’ll also include the link and password in your order confirmation (your receipt) so you’ll have it right away.

 How long can I watch a concert for? details

 What happens if I join the concert after it starts? details

 Don’t worry if you sign on after the concert begins — with a Deluxe or General ticket you’ll be able to watch it from the beginning after the premiere concludes (and with a Digital Season Pass you can watch as often as you want!).
 In most cases, you can find this link in your information email, and we’ll also send it to you after the premiere.

 What if my internet goes down during a concert or the technology doesn’t work? details